bernadettmarsalik/chat-app-MERN-socketio-jwt/README.md

 ## Installation

-Use the package manager npm i to install dependencies.
+Use the package manager npm to install dependencies.

 ```npm i```